 Baked Pangasius Fish from Frozen

-If you are looking for a 15-minute recipe for your frozen Basa/ Pangasius Fish, this Baked Pangasius Fish is for you.
-Quick, cheap, healthy and super easy to make, this is one of my reccommended for a busy day.
+If you are searching for a 15-minute recipe for your frozen Basa/Pangasius Fish, this Baked Pangasius Fish is just what you need.
+It's quick, affordable, healthy, and very easy to prepare, making it one of my recommended choices for a busy day.

 Ingredients